-Every student who is taught the American Revolution in school learns about patriots throwing tea into Boston Harbor, the first shots fired at Lexington and Concord and General George Washington leading his troops across the Delaware.
-But often overlooked is the pivotal role that Madeira—a fortified wine made on a Portuguese archipelago of the same name—played during this tumultuous time.
-Legend has it that after signing the Declaration of Independence, its authors celebrated their nation’s birth with a toast of this liquid pleasure.
-That’s because revolutionaries from all regions grew especially fond of this drink, as it came to symbolize their righteous struggle against the rule of King George III.
-And below are five reasons why it became so popular in the thirteen colonies while helping to plant the seeds of revolution.
+Every student who studies the American Revolution in school learns about patriots throwing tea into Boston Harbor, the first shots fired at Lexington and Concord and General George Washington leading his troops across the Delaware.
+But often overlooked is the pivotal role that Madeira—a fortified wine made on a Portuguese archipelago bearing the same name—played during this tumultuous time.
+Legend has it that after signing the Declaration of Independence, its authors celebrated their newly minted nation with a toast of this liquid pleasure.
+That’s because revolutionaries all grew especially fond of this drink, as it came to symbolize their righteous struggle against the rule of King George III.
+Here are five reasons why it became so popular in the thirteen colonies while helping to plant the seeds of revolution.

 Imagine you’re living in the southern colonies during the pre-revolutionary period.
 The heat can be unbearable during the summer months while refrigeration is still years away from becoming a reality.
 Wine sent across the Atlantic Ocean is frequently ruined by the rocky voyage and the odds of it lasting through a humid summer without turning into vinegar are miniscule.
 That is, unless it’s Madeira!